 What’s your favorite thing about your role?

 I love that get to work directly with company leaders on key factors that impact how Namely grows in the future.
 My role is very cross-function and I like the exposure to other departments.

 What does your average work week look like?

 I am usually balancing my time between defining our five-year growth strategy and meeting with company leaders to discuss our business initiatives.
 Most recently, I created and implemented a new client health algorithm to measure client satisfaction.

 Is there something that would surprise people about your job?

 Business operations is a buzzword right now, but not a lot of people really know what it means.
 I constantly have to explain my job to people because the word “operations” makes them think its related to supply chain management or client success.
 Put simply, “biz ops” figures out how a business can grow strategically and efficiently in the future.
-It can range from leading high priority cross-functional initiatives across the company to defining and tracking our key metrics throughout the organization to ensure we're meeting our goals.

 If you weren’t in this role, what would you be doing?

 I would probably be at another tech company in a strategic or operations role.